juandpinto/thesis-manuscript/source/12_methods.md

     reverse=True)]
 ```

-A final table is then created (using a list of tuples, `table_list`), with each line consisting of a lemma, its overall frequency, its range, and its *U~DP~*.
-This table is already sorted by *U~DP~* as it's being created.
+A final table is then created (using a list of tuples, `table_list`), with each line consisting of a lemma, its rank, its *U~DP~*, its normalized frequency, and its normalized range.
+The table is created in an already-sorted order.

-Because the script has not yet calculated range by this point, it must do so on the spot as it's entering each lemma into the table.
+Because the script has not yet calculated range by this point, it must do so on the spot as it is entering each lemma into the table.
 It does this with a simple dictionary comprehension that quickly adds the number of files included in the `lemma_by_file_dict`.
 Since the FDOSH will display range as a percentage, the script takes this new sum of files in which each lemma appears, divides it by the total number of files in the corpus (`total_files_int`), and multiplies the result by 100.

 Here is the resulting code: